COSC3020/theory-vs-practice-ziyuWang6666/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
   ## Answer
-  1. Asymptotic is just meaning growth this way, it's a kind of change.
-Also, it removes the constant factor(c) and lower order, it doesn't mean the exact number.
-Because as n goes to infinte large, the constant factor and lower order are not affect too much.
-But when the input size is small, 10000*n runs much slower than n, even though they have the same asymptotic analysis(n), which can be misleading.
+  1. Asymptoic removes the constant factor(c) and lower order which made it misleading.
+For instance, Tp(n) = 5x^2+100, Tq(n) = 1000000000x^2, they have the same time complexity of x^2.
+With the same moderate input size x = 1000, Tq(n) runs much slower than Tq(n) which is misleading.
   2. Hardware and Platform Variability: In today's world of computer hardware like memory hierarchies, and parallelism can all affect how well a program runs.
 Even if you have the same algorithm, it might not work the same on different hardware or if you use different compilers and settings.
-  3. Cache effect ignored: Asymptotic analysis typically focuses on algorithmic complexity in terms of input size, but it often neglects the impact of cache misses and other details of memory hierarchy.
-Algorithms that are designed with an assumption of good cache locality may behave differently in practice when there are a lot of cache misses.
-For instance, an algorithm that is expected to have O(log n) time complexity may behave more like O(n) if the memory access patterns cause frequent cache misses.
+  3. Input size n is misleading when n is small.
+For example, when n = 2, 10000*n runs much slower than n, even though they have the same asymptotic analysis(n), which can be misleading.

 - Suppose finding a particular element in a binary search tree with 1,000